 Once you have confirmed your total number of students with the outdoor school, assign groups of 8-10 students per cabin and no more than 20 students per trail group if possible.
-Each trail group should have about the same number of students, with a balanced number of boys and girls.
+Each trail group should have about the same number of students, with a balanced number of male-identified and female-identified students.
 Please complete "Cabin Assignment Form- Separate School Groups" (Appendix) and send them to us at least two weeks before your visit.